AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/content-fragments/content-fragments-models.md

 # Modelos de fragmentos do conteúdo {#content-fragment-models}

-Os Modelos de fragmento de conteúdo definem a estrutura do conteúdo para seus [fragmentos de conteúdo](/help/assets/content-fragments/content-fragments.md).
+Os Modelos de fragmento de conteúdo no AEM definem a estrutura do conteúdo dos [fragmentos de conteúdo,](/help/assets/content-fragments/content-fragments.md) servindo como base do conteúdo sem cabeçalho.

 Para usar os Modelos de fragmento do conteúdo, você pode: